 What we do

-Little Acorns supports vulnerable and orphaned children in Cambodia, with a primary focus on the Future Light Organization (FLO).
+Little Acorns supports vulnerable children and young people in Cambodia, with a primary focus on the Future Light Organization (FLO) in Phnom Penh.

 Our Trustees